University of Bridgeport

 The University of Bridgeport (UB or UBPT) is a private university in Bridgeport, Connecticut, United States.
 The university is accredited by the New England Commission of Higher Education.
 In 2021, the university was purchased by Goodwin University; it retained its own name, brand, and board of trustees.

-Founded originally as the Junior College of Connecticut, it is the only university in Bridgeport and one of the largest in Connecticut.
+Founded originally as the Junior College of Connecticut, it is the only university in Bridgeport.
 The university offers more than 60 degree programs to over 5,000 students at the bachelor's, master's, and doctoral levels.
-This includes the only Chinese medicine program in Connecticut; one of two, along with University of Connecticut, medical laboratory sciences programs in Connecticut; and one of the few chiropractic schools on the East Coast.
+This includes the only Chinese medicine program in Connecticut and one of the few chiropractic schools on the East Coast.
 The university hosted a program in naturopathic medicine until it was discontinued in 2019.

 E. Everett Cortright, Alfred Fones, and former Raybestos President Sumner Simpson opened the Junior College of Connecticut, the first of its kind in the Northeastern United States.
 The school purchased the former P. T. Barnum estate and neighboring property adjacent to Seaside Park and became a four-year institution in 1947, when it was renamed the University of Bridgeport.